Parliamentary Library of Australia

-The Parliamentary Library of Australia is a significant research and information service that supports the Parliament of Australia.
-Established in 1901, the library is an integral part of the Department of Parliamentary Services and provides independent, impartial and comprehensive information to members of Parliament, namely members of the Senate and House of Representatives, their staff and the broader parliamentary community.
+The Parliamentary Library of Australia (or Commonwealth Parliamentary Library) is the library of the Parliament of Australia, administered by its Department of Parliamentary Services.
+It provides library services to elected officials, namely members of the Senate and House of Representatives, as well as their staff, parliamentary committees, the Governor-General of Australia, and the staff of parliamentary departments.

 History

 The library was established in 1901, the year of the federation of the Commonwealth of Australia.
 Control of the new library was controversial as the fledgling parliament was located in Melbourne where the Victorian premier and the library committee of the State Library of Victoria sought to influence the control and management of the library.

 From 1923 the library used two names describing the two roles and two collections Commonwealth Parliament Library which designated the parliamentary collection and Commonwealth National Library to designate the national collection.
 The collections were relocated from Melbourne to Canberra in 1927.

 Sir Harold White served as Parliamentary Librarian from 1947 to 1967.
-In 1960 the National Library of Australia was created by an Act of parliament.
+In 1960 the National Library of Australia was created by act of parliament.
 The collections were separated when the National Library of Australia building was completed.

 Organisation and services

 The Parliamentary Library lies within the Department of Parliamentary Services (DPS), one of four departments supporting the functioning of Parliament.

 The staff of the Library is led by the Parliamentary Librarian, a statutory officer responsible for the control and management of the Library, who is on the DPS Executive Committee.
-This committee is the department's primary governance body, comprising the Secretary (chair), Deputy Secretary, Parliamentary Librarian, Chief Operating Officer, Chief Information Officer, First Assistant Secretary for Building and Security Division and Chief Finance Officer, First Assistant Secretary Security Division, First Assistant Secretary Corporate Services Division; and the Head, Design Integrity and Collections.
+This committee is the department's primary governance body, comprising the Secretary (chair), Deputy Secretary, Parliamentary Librarian, Chief Operating Officer, Chief Information Officer, First Assistant Secretary for Building and Security Division and Chief Finance Officer.

-In September 2023, Steven Fox was appointed Parliamentary Librarian for a 5 year term.